rl-institut/oemof-B3/docs/model_structure.rst

    :file: ../oemof_b3/schema/timeseries.csv

 A few more conventions are important to know.
 Missing data is left empty.
-If a value applies to all regions, this is indicated by `ALL`.
-If it applies to the sum of regions, by `TOTAL`.
+If a value applies to all regions, this is indicated by :attr:`ALL`.
+If it applies to the sum of regions, by :attr:`TOTAL`.

 Preprocessed datapackages
 -------------------------